The Steinbright Career Development Center

 - Students changing into a 5COP program must be able to complete three co-op cycles as well as meet all co-op eligibility requirements.

 COOP 101 is a course designed to provide students with the skills necessary for career planning, the co-op job search and a successful workplace experience.
 It meets once a week for 10 weeks and is non-credit and pass/fail.
 Students in a co-op program are required to pass the class prior to beginning their first co-op experience.
-Those who fail COOP 101 must retake and pass the class in the next available term prior to participating in their first co-op.
+Students who fail COOP 101 must retake and pass the class in the next available term prior to participating in their first co-op.
 If a student fails COOP 101 twice, the student may be ineligible to participate in co-op.
 Not being able to participate in co-op can have significant financial aid and billing issues and may delay or prevent graduation.

 Two-term Policy/Academic Progress